lvgl/blog/_posts/2019-07-23-micropython-pure-display-driver.md

 - DMA, [Double Buffering](https://docs.littlevgl.com/en/html/porting/display.html#display-buffer) with Two non-screen-sized buffers
 - Each display buffer consumes 25% of the display area
 - LittlevGL configured with `LV_COLOR_DEPTH=16` and `LV_COLOR_16_SWAP=1`, which makes the display buffer compatible with ILI9341, and does not require processing every pixel.
-Otherwise every pixel would have to be converted to RGB in the right format.
+Otherwise, every pixel would have to be converted to RGB in the right format.
 - LittlevGL refreshes large area of the screen every frame, but does not do a lot of work to render it.
 That's because we are measuring the display driver performance, not lvgl rendering performance, so we don't want lvgl to be the bottleneck in this measurement.